knees4bees/whats-cookin/README.md

 ## Challenges

 * Font Awesome being Not Awesome --> buggy images/icons
-* Working with less than ideal data sets
+* Working with less-than-ideal data sets
 * Correctly targetting click events
 * Running out of time to complete everything we wanted to